jeromeetienne/learningthreejs.com-backup/source/_posts/2011-12-14-introduction-to-particles-with-sparks-js.markdown

 This post is the first of a [serie on particles](/blog/categories/particles).
 It specifically is about [sparks.js](https://github.com/zz85/sparks.js).
-It is the first of a [serie on particles](/blog/categories/particles).
 *sparks.js* is lightweight 3d
 [Particle system](http://en.wikipedia.org/wiki/Particle_system)
 in javascript, for use with